krishna-swaroop/KiCAD-365/README.md

 Contributions are welcome!
 Please see the [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and suggest enhancements.

+> This has been mostly vibe-coded over a sleepless weekend.
+Expect some difficulties setting things up

 **Huge Shoutout to ![@theacodes](https://github.com/theacodes) for their work on the ![KiCanvas Project](https://github.com/theacodes/kicanvas)**